 I have considered the application in terms of the traffic likely to be generated by it, and its impact on the public road network.
-As a result, I object to the application due to its failure to meet the council's car parking standards.
+As a result, I do not object to the application but would ask that, if approved, an advisory informative note be added to the decision notice to inform the applicant that the footway crossing at the proposed access must be formed and constructed in accordance with the standards of Angus Council.
+An application form can be downloaded from the Angus Council website for the purpose.

-I trust the above comments are of assistance but should you have any queries, please contact Adrian Gwynne on extension 2036.
+I trust the above comments are of assistance, but should you have any queries, please contact Adrian Gwynne on extension 2036.